gscano/buffer_handle/README.md

 * The template parameter `InsteadOfALeadingZero` can be `'\0'` in order to have a leading zero.
 * Type `I` must be integral and `i`must be positive.
-* The `max_digits` argument is a reference because the function will assign it based on the value passed in `i` when **prepare** is called.
+* The `max_digits` argument is a reference because the function will assign it when **prepare** is called based on the value passed in `i`.
 This value should not be modified in later invocations.
 * `uint8_t` should be enough to encode the number of digits for most applications.
 * The `itoa` functor must conform to the provided [adapter](#itoa) contract.